-A Meckel’s diverticulectomy is a surgical procedure used to remove a small pouch—a birth defect called Meckel’s diverticulum—from the lining of the small intestine.
+A Meckel’s diverticulectomy is a surgical procedure done to remove a small pouch from the lining of the small intestine.
+This pouch is a birth defect called the Meckel’s diverticulum.

-According to Medscape, a Meckel’s diverticulum is one of the most common birth defects.
-It affects about two percent of the population (Medscape, 2012).
-It is a small pouch found in the lining of the small intestine.
-This pouch measures 1 to 12 centimeters in length.
+The Cleveland Clinic reports that Meckel’s diverticulum affects about 2 to 3 percent of people.
+This birth defect is a small pouch found in the lining of the small intestine.
+It can be between 1 and 12 centimeters in length.
 Most cases of Meckel’s diverticulum never cause symptoms and don’t require repair.
 Moreover, if symptoms of a Meckel’s diverticulum do occur, it often happens before the age of 2.

 The most common symptom is painless bleeding or hemorrhage from the rectum.
-This may require a Meckel’s diverticulectomy to be performed.
+If this occurs, a Meckel’s diverticulectomy may be needed to repair it.
 Other symptoms that may require this procedure include bowel obstruction and inflammation or infection of the pouch.
 These issues often lead to significant abdominal pain without diarrhea or vomiting.

-A surgeon will perform the procedure while you are under a general anesthetic.
-This means that you will be in a deep sleep and will not feel pain during the operation.
-After the surgery is over, you will spend a few days to a week in the hospital.
+A surgeon will perform the procedure while you’re under a general anesthetic.
+This means that you’ll be in a deep sleep and won’t feel pain during the operation.
+After the surgery is over, you’ll spend a few days to a week in the hospital.

 Your surgeon and your anesthesiologist will do a quick physical exam.
-An anesthesiologist is a doctor who administers the anesthetic and monitor you while you sleep.
+An anesthesiologist is a doctor who administers the anesthetic and monitors you while you sleep.
 If you’re anxious, the anesthesiologist may inject a sedative into your IV to help you relax.

-Technicians will then wheel you into the operating room on a gurney.
+Technicians will then bring you into the operating room on a gurney.
 The anesthesiologist will administer the anesthetic through your IV.
-You might feel a cold or stinging sensation when the drug is injected.
-Within a few seconds, you will fall asleep.
+You might feel a cold or stinging sensation when the drug enters your body.
+Within a few seconds, you’ll fall asleep.

-Doctors prefer to use laparoscopic surgery to perform the Meckel’s diverticulectomy.
-Laparoscopic surgery is considered a minimally invasive procedure.
-It is performed with the use of a laparoscope, a thin, flexible tube with a camera. the laparoscope is inserted into small incisions, or cuts, in your abdomen.
+Doctors prefer to use laparoscopic surgery to perform a Meckel’s diverticulectomy.
+Laparoscopic surgery is a minimally invasive procedure in which your doctor uses a laparoscope, which is a thin, flexible tube with a camera.
+Your surgeon will insert the laparoscope through small incisions, or cuts, in your abdomen.
 Carbon dioxide gas is usually used to fill up and expand the abdomen so your surgeon can visualize organs and tissues better.
 The carbon dioxide gas is removed after the surgery is done.

 Open surgery, on the other hand, requires a large abdominal incision.
-It may be used if the diverticulum is too inflamed or infected to be removed through a small incision.
+It may be necessary if the diverticulum is too inflamed or infected for your surgeon to remove it through a small incision.
 Doctors may also have to use open surgery if you have internal scars from earlier surgeries.

 The surgeon can normally remove the pouch without damaging the small intestine.
-However, the doctors may need to remove a portion of the small intestine if intestinal tissues also show signs of inflammation or infection.
-The remaining healthy tissues are stitched together.
-This process is called anastomosis.
+However, they may need to remove a portion of the small intestine if intestinal tissues also show signs of inflammation or infection.
+They’ll then stitch the remaining healthy tissues together.
+This process is known as an anastomosis.

-You will awake from surgery in the recovery room.
+You’ll wake up from surgery in the recovery room.
 The staff will monitor your vital signs and give you pain medicine.
-When they are sure you are stable, they will transfer you to a regular hospital room.
+When they’re sure you are stable, they’ll transfer you to a regular hospital room.

 Your doctor will order pain medication as needed.
-He or she may also place you on IV or oral antibiotics if the Meckel’s diverticulum was infected.
-Because the bowels tend to stop working for a short time after abdominal surgery, you will receive nutrients through an IV until you are able to pass gas and defecate.
+You may also need intravenous or oral antibiotics if you had an infected Meckel’s diverticulum.
+Because the bowels tend to be less active shortly after surgery, you’ll receive nutrients through an IV until you’re able to pass gas and defecate.

-Depending upon the type of surgery and any complications that occur afterward, you can expect to stay in the hospital for a few days to a week.
-Your doctor will tell you how to care for yourself once you are discharged.
-For instance he or she may tell you not to lift any heavy objects or carry out certain household tasks such as vacuuming.
+Depending on the type of surgery and any complications that occur afterward, you can expect to stay in the hospital for a few days to a week.
+Your doctor will tell you how to care for yourself after you go home.
+For instance, they may tell you not to lift any heavy objects or carry out certain household tasks such as vacuuming.

-You will see your surgeon again about a week after discharge to ensure you are making a good recovery.
+You’ll see your surgeon again about a week after discharge to ensure you’re making a good recovery.

 The risks for any surgery include: